ProFeel Life International

 • Lummi Matcha+ goes beyond tea: glycine supports collagen, zinc protects cells, biotin strengthens hair.

-• For skin: sebum regulation, antibacterial action, stimulation of microcirculation, collagen support via glycine.
+• For skin: sebum regulation, antibacterial action, microcirculation stimulation, collagen support via glycine.

 • For hair: zinc and biotin contribute to maintaining healthy hair.

-• The product is made in Switzerland and dispatched by express delivery.
+• The product is made in Switzerland and shipped by express delivery.

-• A consistently maintained routine delivers visible and lasting results.
+• A consistent routine delivers visible, lasting results.

-• Matcha+ is not recommended for under-18s or for pregnant or breastfeeding women.
+• Matcha+ is not recommended for those under 18 or for pregnant or breastfeeding women.

 The + that makes the difference